 One of the traditions in India is that you don't get up once you have settled down to eat.
 Hence we have called upon the concept of the sit-down buffet.
-It is still a buffet in that you get to choose from the variety of dishes.
+It is still a buffet in that you get to choose from a variety of dishes.
 The only difference is that the tables, that is, the trolleys come to you even as you remain seated.
 Again in keeping with tradition, you are served finger bowls and rose water to wash your fingers so you can enjoy a 'finger-lickin' meal.
-As you settle down in the comfortable chairs you notice the dining hall is a Mangalore styled estate house and the decor filled with art works that are true to the south.
+As you settle down in the comfortable chairs you notice the dining hall is a Mangalore styled estate house and the decor filled with artworks that are true to the south.
 You are also surrounded by southern instrumental music.
-This is now a fitting ambience to the culinary delights that await you.
+This is now a fitting ambiance to the culinary delights that await you at our South Indian restaurant in Vile Parle.

 - Kodi Vepudu & chicken to which capsicum and onion have been added in the last stage of frying